ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 ---

 **C) Run fuzzer with empty test case** By now, your fuzzer should be correctly linked across the calculator project and initialized with an empty test case called ```test1```.
 Run your fuzzer with this test case!

-**Provide command used to run the fuzzer**
+**Provide the command used to run the fuzzer**

 **Paste screenshot**

 ---

 ## Task 2

 ### Write a fuzz test case and look for bugs in the project

 **A) Update fuzz test file with correct code**

 Go to your empty fuzz test file (test1.cpp) created in task 1 and update it with correct code to generate input mutations.
 Afterwards, you will call your function under test in the main program and fuzzer will automatically feed mutated inputs to it using this fuzz test file!

 Write your code in following function only: